hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

   the VM is powered off, this value will be blank.
 * `guest_ip_addresses` - A list of IP addresses as reported by VMware Tools.
 * `instance_uuid` - The instance UUID of the virtual machine or template.
+* `vtpm` - Indicates whether a virtual Trusted Platform Module (TPM) device is present on the virtual machine.

 ~> **NOTE:** Keep in mind when using the results of `scsi_type` and `network_interface_types`, that the `vsphere_virtual_machine` resource only